geoffmazeroff/shamazon/ProjectPlan.md

 # Project Plan

 ## To Do
+- MVP details page should display all fields for a single product
 - Create mock data service to generate full product data models
-- Details page should display all fields for a single product
+- Improved details page using Bootstrap
 - Figure out how to change injected service based on environment
 - Add search functionality
 - Error handling everywhere (preferably gracefully)